8 Best-Rated Shower Chairs for Elderly

 Conclusion

 Weight capacity is an important safety factor.
-The chairs we tested range from 285 to 500 lbs.
+The chairs range from 285 to 500 lbs.
 Bariatric options like the OasisSpace Heavy Duty work for users who need higher limits.
-Standard models typically handle 300–350 lbs.
+Standard models typically handle 300-350 lbs.

 Stability features vary.
 Anti-slip rubber tips, crossed-leg designs, and flared aluminum legs help prevent slips on wet surfaces.
 Some specialized models include swivel seats or sliding benches that make getting in and out of the shower safer.